bartoszrychlicki/invoice-finder/README.md

 5.  **Buyer NIP Filtering**: Only forwards invoices where the Buyer NIP matches your NIP (`BUYER_TAX_ID`).
 6.  **Google Sheets Logging**: Logs all processed documents to a Google Sheet.
 7.  **Email Forwarding**: Forwards valid, non-duplicate invoices to a target email address.
+8.  **Bank Reconciliation**: Reconciles bank transactions (CSV) with the invoice registry to find missing invoices.

 ## Prerequisites